mr-zwets/Composite-Arithmetic-Opcodes/README.md

 With `op_muldiv` and `op_mulmod` the result of a multiplication of two 64-bit integers can be represented as a uint126 by using two 64-bit integers
 (as demonstrated [here](https://medium.com/wicketh/mathemagic-full-multiply-27650fec525d)).
-Also the addition and subtraction of two uint126 numbers can be calculated by utilizing `op_muldiv` but for division of an uint126 the
+The addition and subtraction of two uint126 numbers would require a workaround for overflows which involves masking the highest bit and adding up the resulting int62s.
+This way uint126 addition and subtraction is already possible without loss of precision but for division of an uint126 the
-[CHIP-2021-05-loops: Bounded Looping Operations](https://github.com/bitjson/bch-loops) is still required in addition to `op_muldiv` to make it practical
+[CHIP-2021-05-loops: Bounded Looping Operations](https://github.com/bitjson/bch-loops) is required in addition to `op_muldiv` to make it practical
 (as demonstrated [here](https://medium.com/wicketh/mathemagic-512-bit-division-in-solidity-afa55870a65)).

-The addition of the two composite aritmatic opcodes serve as primitives for building user-space libraries that enable higher order precision.
+The two new composite aritmatic opcodes serve as primitives for building user-space libraries that enable higher order (uint126) math.
 CashScript is investigating [enabling support for libraries/macros](https://github.com/CashScript/cashscript/issues/153) so a user-space library for uint126 math could be built and utilized by other contracts.

+### Easy overflow check

+If a contract has conditional logic for when a calculations would overflow, this condition can be easily check using `op_muldiv` by using the maximum integer as divisor.
+Then the result return a number `!=0` on overflow and `0` otherwise.

 ## Costs & Risk Mitigation